dpshorten/CoTETE.jl/README.md

   correct null hypothesis of conditional independence.
 See [our paper](https://doi.org/10.1101/2020.06.16.154377) for more details on all of these points.

-Transfer entropy has already been widely applied recordings of the spiking activity of neurons.
+Transfer entropy has already been widely applied to the spiking activity of neurons.
 Notable work on the application of TE to spike trains include:
 * [The reconstruction](https://doi.org/10.1371/journal.pcbi.1002653) of the
   structural connectivity of neurons from simulated calcium imaging data.